 This “just enough Catholicism” model is minimalist and inadequate for a number of reasons.
 And it is not the fault of the people.
 Almost everyone comes into the Church with a “just enough”attitude towards belonging in a parish.
 Frankly it is a lot to ask, in our culture, that a person crosses the threshold of a parish church on any given Sunday, much less wakes up an entire family, including children and fathers with many opportunities to be elsewhere, organizes dressing and grooming, packs everyone into the SUV, turns off all the cell phones, and gets to church on time.
 There is something heroic about a family’s presence in church on Sunday morning and we don’t say that enough.

 It is evident to everyone, that all the faithful of Christ of whatever rank or status, are called to the fullness of the Christian life and to the perfection of charity; by this holiness as such a more human manner of living is promoted in this earthly society.
 In order that the faithful may reach this perfection, they must use their strength accordingly as they have received it, as a gift from Christ.
 They must follow in His footsteps and conform themselves to His image seeking the will of the Father in all things.
 They must devote themselves with all their being to the glory of God and the service of their neighbor.
-In this way, the holiness of the People of God will grow into an abundant harvest of good, as is admirably shown by the life of so many saints in Church history."Just enough" Catholicism has goals that stop at a certain fairly low level of the life of faith.
-In some cases, pastors do not even challenge the faithful regarding matters of serious sin.
-But what is particularly wonderful about Catholicism, as seen from the above quotation from the Dogmatic Constitution on the Church, is that the level to which we are to aspire is not that set by the limits of our imaginations but by the model of Jesus Christ Himself.
-In other words, the sky is the limit.
-The Holy Spirit, active in the lives of the faithful, blows freely, and not by measure.
-Freedom from sin is only the beginning.
-Pastors who wish to cooperate with the Holy Spirit will foster an open-air, open-ceiling atmosphere in which ever-increasing prayer and charity can have room to grow.
+In this way, the holiness of the People of God will grow into an abundant harvest of good, as is admirably shown by the life of so many saints in Church history.

 The classes and duties of life are many, but holiness is one—that sanctity which is cultivated by all who are moved by the Spirit of God, and who obey the voice of the Father and worship God the Father in spirit and in truth.
 These people follow the poor Christ, the humble and cross-bearing Christ in order to be worthy of being sharers in His glory.
 Every person must walk unhesitatingly according to his own personal gifts and duties in the path of living faith, which arouses hope and works through charity.
 (Lumen Gentium 40-41)